microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel7/README.md

 Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.
 To obtain an rhsm account for JBoss EAP, go to: www.redhat.com.

-This Azure quickstart template deploys a web application called eap-session-replication on JBoss EAP 7.2 cluster running on 2 RHEL 7.7 VMs which are added to the backend pool of a Load Balancer.
+This Azure quickstart template creates all of the compute resources to run a web application called eap-session-replication on JBoss EAP 7.2 cluster running on n number of RHEL 7.7 VMs where n is decided by the user and all the VMs are added to the backend pool of a Load Balancer.

 ## Template Solution Architecture

-This template creates all of the compute resources to run JBoss EAP 7.2 cluster on top of 2 RHEL 7.7 VMs which are added to the backend pool of a Load Balancer.
+This template creates all the Azure compute resources to run JBoss EAP 7.2 cluster on top of n number of RHEL 7.7 VMs where n is decided by the user and all the VMs are added to the backend pool of a Load Balancer.
 The following resources are created by this template:

-- 2 RHEL 7.7 VMs
+- RHEL 7.7 VMs
 - 1 Load balancer
-- 3 Public IPs
+- Public IPs for Load Balancer and VMs
-- Virtual Network with 2 subnets
+- Virtual Network with single subnets
 - JBoss EAP 7.2
 - Sample application called eap-session-replication deployed on JBoss EAP 7.2
 - Network Security Group